Plant development: Dedifferentiation

 The ability of cells to undergo organogenesis largely depends on the application of plant growth regulators (PGRs), which influence the developmental direction of the tissue.
 The balance between auxins and cytokinins plays a critical role in determining whether shoots or roots will form.
 A lower auxin-to-cytokinin ratio favors shoot regeneration, whereas a higher auxin concentration promotes root formation.
 For example, in Medicago sativa (alfalfa) cultures, an elevated level of kinetin combined with a low concentration of 2,4-D (a synthetic auxin) leads to shoot development, whereas increasing 2,4-D while reducing kinetin concentration encourages root formation.
 However, successful organogenesis is not solely dependent on PGR treatment.
-The physical size of the callus or developing tissue must reach a certain threshold to support proper organ formation, highlighting the importance of intercellular signaling in coordinating developmental processes.
+The callus or developing tissue must reach a critical size before organ formation can proceed, reflecting the role of intercellular signaling in coordinating development.

 Induction

 The induction phase in organogenesis represents the transition period between a tissue achieving competence and becoming fully determined to initiate primordia formation.
 During this stage, an integrated genetic pathway directs the developmental process before morphological differentiation occurs.
-Research suggests that certain chemical and physical factors can interfere with genetically programmed developmental pathways, altering morphogenic outcomes.
-In the case of Convolvulus arvensis, these external influences were found to inhibit shoot formation, leading instead to callus development.
+Chemical and physical factors can interfere with genetically programmed developmental pathways and alter morphogenic outcomes.
+In Convolvulus arvensis, such influences inhibited shoot formation and led instead to callus development.

 The conclusion of the induction phase is marked by a cell or group of cells committing to either shoot or root formation.
 This determination is tested by transferring the tissue from a growth regulator-supplemented medium to a basal medium containing essential minerals, vitamins, and a carbon source but no plant growth regulators.
 At this stage, the tissue completes the induction process and becomes fully determined to its developmental fate.

-A key concept in this process is canalisation, which refers to the ability of a developmental pathway to consistently produce a standard phenotype despite potential genetic or environmental variations.
-If explants are removed from a shoot-inducing medium before full canalization occurs, shoot formation is significantly reduced, and root development becomes the dominant outcome.
-This phenomenon highlights the morphogenic plasticity of plant tissues in vitro, demonstrating their ability to adjust to external conditions and developmental cues.
+A key concept in this process is canalisation, which refers to the ability of a developmental pathway to produce a consistent phenotype despite genetic or environmental variation.
+If explants are removed from shoot-inducing medium before canalisation completes, shoot formation drops sharply and root development dominates.
+This reflects the morphogenic plasticity of plant tissues in vitro.